Jamaican Fried Dumplings

 - Add the butter to the flour mixture and smash it with a fork to combine.
 Continue to combine the butter and flour mixture until it has a sandy, crumb-like texture.

-- Add the water, a little at a time, to the flour and butter mixture and stir it with the fork to form a dough.
+- Add the water, a little at a time, to the flour and butter mixture and stir it with a fork or your hand to form a dough.
+Knead for about 2-4 minutes.
 There should still be some flour that needs to be worked into the dough.

 - Tear off a small piece of dough no larger than a 1⁄2 teaspoon and place it in the oil.
 If the oil around the dough starts to bubble all around it then it’s ready for frying.